broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 Empirically, we have found that applying quantile normalization makes ABC predictions more comparable across cell types (particularly there is substantial variability in the signal to noise ratio of the epigenetic datasets across cell types).
 However, care should be taken as quantile normalization may not be applicable to all circumstances.

-Additionally, the threshold value on the ABC score of .02 (described in Fulco et al) is calculated based on the K562 epigenetic data.
+Additionally, the threshold value on the ABC score of .02 is calculated based on the K562 epigenetic data.

-Quantile normalization can be applied using ```--qnorm EnhancersQNormRef.K562.txt``` in ```run.neighborhoods.py```
+Quantile normalization can be applied using ```--qnorm src/EnhancersQNormRef.K562.txt``` in ```run.neighborhoods.py```

 ## Tips and Comments